eelcovv/elixos/README.md

 Now, back on your live installer terminal, do

-13. `git clone /tmp/eelco-nixos.git`  to store your password so you dont have to type it each time
+13. `git clone -b main /tmp/eelco-nixos.git`   to clone your repo to your home folder
 14. `cd eelco-nixos.git` to go to you cloned repository
-15. `git checkout main` to checkout the main branch

 At this point you should have a clone of your repository on the live usb.